 ...where YYY-MMM-DD is the date you prepared this document, italic text (mixed case) represents variables, and roman text (all-capitals) represents constants.

-Doe-Jane-SURA-Form1-2022-Feb-05.pdf Only SURA Form 1, for student Jane Doe, prepared on February 5 Doe-Jane-SURA-Form2-ProfMacdonald-2022-Feb-06.pdf Only SURA Form 2, for student Jane Doe, supervisor Professor Macdonald, prepared on February 6 Doe-Jane-SURA-Transcripts-2022-Feb-05.pdf Unofficial transcripts, for student Jane Doe, prepared on February 5 Doe-Jane-SURA-Transcripts-2022-Feb-12.pdf Updated version of transcripts, dated February 12.
+Procedure For supervisors from: Sample file name: Description: If you can, combine all application documents into one PDF.
+Atmos. & Ocean.
+Sci., Geography, Mathematics & Statistics.
+Doe-Jane-SURA-Complete-ProfMacdonald-2023-Feb-05.pdf Complete SURA application (if supervisor's department requests one PDF containing all documents) for student Jane Doe with Professor Macdonald, prepared on February 5 You may submit each application document as a separate PDF.
+All other eligible departments that are not listed above.
+Doe-Jane-SURA-Form1-2023-Feb-05.pdf Only SURA Form 1, for student Jane Doe, prepared on February 5 Doe-Jane-SURA-Form2-ProfMacdonald-2023-Feb-06.pdf Only SURA Form 2, for student Jane Doe, supervisor Professor Macdonald, prepared on February 6 Doe-Jane-SURA-Transcripts-2023-Feb-05.pdf Unofficial transcripts, for student Jane Doe, prepared on February 5 Doe-Jane-SURA-Transcripts-2023-Feb-12.pdf Updated version of transcripts, dated February 12.
 Avoid submitting multiple versions of a document; but if necessary, for example if a grade changes, the date in the filename will help your department track which is the most recent version.
-Doe-Jane-SURA-Statement-2022-Feb-05.pdf A supporting statement is not a normal requirement in most departments; however, if student Jane Doe chooses to provide one, or if her department requests a statement from all applicants, this would be the naming format to use.
+Doe-Jane-SURA-Statement-2023-Feb-05.pdf A supporting statement is not a normal requirement in most departments; however, if student Jane Doe chooses to provide one, or if her department requests a statement from all applicants, this would be the naming format to use.
 Change "statement" in the filename if this is for some other kind of document.

 - Submit your application by the deadline.
 Students generally apply through the department of the proposed supervisor.
 Deadlines vary by department.
 The "contact person" listed in each department is both for questions, and to whom you should submit your completed application, unless noted otherwise.